 Peak pleasure: power of the mind

 Stress and anxiety can sometimes kill the sex drive, acting as an anti-aphrodisiac.
-Biological factors can interfere with our ability to orgasm.
+Biological factors can also interfere with our ability to orgasm.
 Our body has two modes of functioning, including the sympathetic and parasympathetic nervous system and it's important to activate the right one at the right time in order to feel sexual bliss.

 To start to reach orgasm, the parasympathetic nervous system needs to be activated.
 This is also called the rest and digest system because it's activated when we’re relaxed.
 If we’re not fully in the moment, having doubts about the experience, the other person, or low self esteem, we won’t be able to activate this system and therefore have trouble orgasming.

-Aphrodisiac foods are technically a myth and don’t work like a magic love potion, but our minds can associate arousal.
+Aphrodisiac foods are technically a myth and don’t work like a magic love potion, but our minds can associate them arousal.
 Some foods put us in the mood because of the way they look or feel, our memories and experiences, or even what our special kissing buddies tell us about them.